kosukit/cs411-queryur/doc/ProjectDocument.md

 # Description of Your Data Sources (Realness)
 Online Data Sources: Gather nutritional data from the USDA Food Composition Databases and allow users to input their ingredient data.
 Ensure data accuracy and regular updates.

-User-Generated Sources: User-generated content created by group members can be used to test out the application and check whether it gives the correct suggestions.
+User-Generated Sources: User-generated recipes created by group members can be used to test out the application and check whether it gives the correct suggestions.
 # Functionality Description of Your Application
 Recipes: The user will be able to create, share, and view recipes.
 This will allow the users to be able to learn to cook easy healthy meals and also share the different health tips they have learned.